petercoles/Multilingual-Country-List/readme.md

     ],
 ```

-An optional facade is also available and can be enabled by adding the following to you config/app.php's aliases array
+An optional facade is also available and can be enabled by adding the following to the aliases array in your config/app.php file.

 ```
 'Countries' => PeterColes\Countries\CountriesFacade::class,